Why is good posture important?

 Your spine is strong and stable when you practice healthy posture.
-But when you stoop or slouch, your muscles and ligaments struggle to keep you balanced — which can lead to back pain, headaches and other problems.
+But when you slouch or stoop, your muscles and ligaments strain to keep you balanced — which can lead to back pain, headaches and other problems.

 Your spine's curves

 - An inward or forward curve at the neck (cervical curve)